fieldtrip/website/tutorial/coregistration_opm.md

     cfg.elec    = fid_helmet;
     fid_aligned = ft_electroderealign(cfg);

+### Apply the transformation parameters to the sensors

-    %% now, we can apply the transformation parameters to the sensor, and evaluate the outcome fieldlinebeta2_head = ft_transform_geometry(fid_aligned.rigidbody, fieldlinebeta2, 'rigidbody');
+    %% now, we can apply the transformation parameters to the sensors, and evaluate the outcome fieldlinebeta2_head = ft_transform_geometry(fid_aligned.rigidbody, fieldlinebeta2, 'rigidbody');

     figure